 Passive Acoustic Panels 4 - GIK 2'x4'x2" Diffuser/Absorber Panels 4 - GIK 1'x4'x4" Diffuser/Absorber/Bass Trap Panels

-Cables Balanced cables between Pre/Pro and Amps Were built with Mogami 3080 cable and Amphenol XLR's by "Worlds Best Cable" HDMI by Blue Jeans Cable 35' BJC Series One - Projector 6' BJC Series One - OPPO UDP-203 all other HDMI are 3' or 6' BJC Tartan 24 Series cables The Turntable I rewired with some Monster interconnects that I had lying about.
-All other RCA type interconnects I built using Belden 1505 cable and REAN solder RCA connectors Speakers in-walls and in-ceiling use Belden 14 Gauge LCR - Belden 5T00UP 10 Gauge (X2) with locking banana plug connectors
+Cables Balanced cables between Pre/Pro and Amps were built with Mogami 3080 cable and Amphenol XLR's by "Worlds Best Cable" HDMI by Blue Jeans Cable 35' BJC Series One - Projector 6' BJC Series One - OPPO UDP-203 all other HDMI are 3' or 6' BJC Tartan 24 Series cables The Turntable I rewired with some Monster interconnects that I had lying about.
+All other RCA type interconnects I built using Belden 1694A cable and REAN solder-type RCA connectors Speakers in-walls and in-ceiling use Belden 14 Gauge LCR - Belden 5T00UP 10 Gauge (X2) with locking banana plug connectors or spade lugs

 Power Cables -